patternfly-labs/react-form-wizard/README.md

 }
 ```

-### Input validation
+### Input common properties

+- **path** - The [path](https://github.com/jonschlinkert/set-value#object-paths) the input is getting and setting value to, in the current item context.
+- **id** - Optional id of the input control.
+Used for testing.
+If not set, defaults to a sanitized version of the path.
+- **label** - The label for the input.
+- **validation** - An optional validation function that takes in the current item context and input value and returns an error string if there is an error.
+- **hidden** - A optional hidden function that take in the current item context and returns true if the input should be hidden.

+### Validation

-Input controls take a validation function that validates the controls input.
-It returns the validation error string if the validation fails.
+Inputs take an optional validation function.
+The validation function takes in the current item context and input value, and returns a validation error string if the validation fails.

-### Conditional inputs
+### Conditional hiding

-Input controls take a hidden function that can conditionally hide the control.
+Inputs take an optional hidden function.
+The hidden function takes in the current item context, and returns true if the input should be hidden.

+`Steps` and `Sections` automatically hide if all its inputs are hidden.
+This makes it easy to make a wizard with conditional flow.

 ### Examples